Masud Rana: Special forces training

-Rana appears as a loner.
-He works best in broad strokes when given general goals and the freedom to accomplish those goals in the manner he sees fit.

-He has been a fine example of discipline and results-oriented action.

-Additionally, Rana often appeared visibly bored and restless during more mundane aspects of training.
-He obviously enjoys risks, enjoys calculating the odds of success, and playing those risks to the edge of failure.
+Rana tends to work best with general goals and the freedom to accomplish those goals in the manner he sees fit.
+Although he often appears as a loner, he exemplifies discipline and results-oriented action.
+Rana enjoys taking risks, calculating the odds of success, and playing those risks to the edge of failure.
+However, he may appear visibly bored and restless during more mundane aspects of training.

 BCI HQ, Dhaka

 Rana continued to work as a mission specialist in locations such as the United States, Russia, the United Kingdom, France, Zimbabwe, Italy, Australia, Chili, Myanmar, Thailand, Hong Kong, Norway, Israel, Sweden, Brazil, Egypt, India, Pakistan and many other countries of the world.

 Intelligence service

 Rana's service with the BCI has been marked by moments of exemplary but risky bravado.
 While performing his duties with great zeal, Major Rana has often taken it upon himself to expand upon his orders, and, on more than one occasion, to violate them outright.